cose-wg/CBOR-certificates/draft-ietf-cose-cbor-encoded-cert.md

 |       | Comments:                                                 |
 +-------+-----------------------------------------------------------+
 ~~~~~~~~~~~
-{: #fig-ekutype title="C509 Certificate Extended Key Usages"}
+{: #fig-ekutype title="C509 Extended Key Usages"}
 {: artwork-align="center"}

-## C509 Certificate General Names Registry {#GN}
+## C509 General Names Registry {#GN}

-IANA has created a new registry titled "C509 Certificate General Names" under the new heading "C509 Certificate".
+IANA has created a new registry titled "C509 General Names Registry" under the new heading "CBOR Encoded X509 Certificates (C509 Certificates)".
 The columns of the registry are Value, General Name, and Reference, where Value is an integer, and the other columns are text strings.
 For values in the interval \[-24, 23\] the registration procedure is "IETF Review" and "Expert Review".
 For all other values the registration procedure is "Expert Review".
 The initial contents of the registry are:

 ~~~~~~~~~~~
 +-------+-----------------------------------------------------------+